-CVM Project Managers will have frequent communications with you throughout the approval process.
-These interactions may begin during the Pre-Investigational Development (PID) stage and continue throughout the approval process.
+CVM Project Managers will have frequent communications with you throughout the review process.
+These interactions may begin during the Pre-Investigational Development (PID) stage and continue throughout the review process.
 Project Managers will assist you in understanding the regulatory process, planning for submissions, and ensuring you have the information necessary to prepare high quality submissions.
 Project Managers are your overall point of contact for the project.
 The review team lead (as described below) will serve as your point of contact for all scientific or submission-specific technical questions.

 - Review Team

 For each product, CVM will form a review team consisting of a representative from each relevant area of expertise (e.g. human food safety; environmental safety; target animal safety; effectiveness; biostatistics; chemistry, manufacturing and controls; animal bioengineering and cellular therapies (ABCT); and surveillance and compliance).

 Each review team will include a lead from the ABCT Division who will facilitate the review process and serve as a scientific liaison between the cross-disciplinary members of the review team.
 The review team lead is your primary scientific point of contact, arranges formal and informal meetings with you, coordinates responses to your questions, coordinates and communicates review-related information to you, and ensures timely and consistent communication with you.
 The review team lead will work in close communication with the project manager and will lead collaboration between you and the review team to identify and address product development challenges.